CartoDB/academy/_app/_beginners-course/04-animated-maps-with-point-data.md

 Lesson 4 will introduce you to Torque, which allows you to visualize data over time.
 This lesson follows straight from Lesson 3, so make sure you have a visualization with your tornado data to get started.
 We called our new visualization "Tornados over Time."

 Remember to now overwrite any of the visualizations you made in Lesson 3.
-You can create a new visualization from the Table View of your tornado data.
-In CartoDB, you can create as many visualizations as you want from one table, and they'll all exist independently.
+You can create a new visualization from the Data View of your tornado data.
+In CartoDB, you can create as many visualizations as you want from one dataset, and they'll all exist independently.

 ## Using Torque